Finding the Right Commodity Code for Your Goods

 The HS is organised into 21 sections and 97 chapters, covering everything from live animals (Chapter 1) to works of art (Chapter 97).
 Within each chapter, goods are divided into headings (four digits) and subheadings (six digits), becoming progressively more specific.

 For example: Chapter 61 covers knitted or crocheted clothing.
 Heading 6109 covers T-shirts and similar garments.
 Subheading 610910 covers those made of cotton.
-The UK then adds a further four digits to distinguish, say, men's from women's garments and apply the correct duty rate.
+The UK then adds a further four digits to make finer distinctions within a subheading — under 610910, the full 10-digit codes separate T-shirts (6109100010) from the other garments in the subheading (6109100090).

 Classification follows the HS General Rules of Interpretation — a set of legal rules that determine which heading applies when goods could arguably fall into more than one category.
 This is where professional classification advice becomes valuable for complex products.